Old Testament Survey

 Lesson 6 w/AnswersJoshua (Chaps.
 10-24) & Judges (Chaps.
 1-16)

 We continue our Old Testament Survey as we conclude our quick look at Joshua and begin looking at the book of Judges.
-This past week we looked at the realities of siege warfare and what Joshua and his untrained army were facing as they began to capture the Promised Land.
-This week we’ll conclude Joshua and being looking at the book of Judges and the "sin cycle".
+In the previous lesson, we looked at the realities of siege warfare and what Joshua and his untrained army were facing as they began to capture the Promised Land.
+In this lesson, we will conclude our study of the book of Joshua and being looking at the book of Judges and the "sin cycle".

 - Read Chapter 10 of Joshua.
 After studying the "all night march", describe what it teaches us spiritually.